-- Evening before colonoscopy: - Open 1 bottle of 12 tablets. - Fill the provided container with 16 ounces of water (up to the fill line).
-Swallow each tablet with a sip of water and drink the entire amount over 15 to 20 minutes. - Approximately one hour after the last tablet is ingested, fill the provided container a second time with 16 ounces of water (up to the fill line) and drink the entire amount over 30 minutes. - Approximately 30 minutes after finishing the second container of water, fill the provided container with 16 ounces of water (up to the fill line) and drink the entire amount over 30 minutes. - Morning of the colonoscopy: - Open 1 bottle of 12 tablets. - Fill the provided container with 16 ounces of water (up to the fill line).
-Swallow each tablet with a sip of water and drink the entire amount over 15 to 20 minutes. - Approximately one hour after the last tablet is ingested, fill the provided container a second time with 16 ounces of water (up to the fill line) and drink the entire amount over 30 minutes.
+- Open 1 bottle of 12 tablets.
+Remove and discard the desiccant.
+Remove and discard the desiccant from the second bottle and close the bottle.
+Use the second bottle for the second dose on the morning of the colonoscopy. - Fill the provided container with 16 ounces of water (up to the fill line).
+Swallow each tablet with a sip of water and drink the entire amount over 15 to 20 minutes. - Approximately one hour after the last tablet is ingested, fill the provided container a second time with 16 ounces of water (up to the fill line) and drink the entire amount - Approximately 30 minutes after finishing the second container of water, fill the provided container with 16 ounces of water (up to the fill line) and drink the entire amount over 30 minutes.
+Day 2, Dose 2: Morning of the Colonoscopy (5 to 8 hours prior to the colonoscopy and no sooner than 4 hours from starting Dose 1):